Anderson Lawyer Protecting the Rights of the Disabled

 The Americans With Disabilities Act (ADA) is a federal law that protects disabled individuals from workplace discrimination.
 This law prohibits employers from discriminating against individuals with disabilities when making employment-related decisions.
 For example, an employer cannot terminate someone simply because he has a physical disability.

 This isn’t the only protection provided by the ADA.
 Under this law, employers are also required to make reasonable accommodations for disabled individuals.
-If your right to a reasonable accommodation has been violated, contact the attorneys at Beeman Heifner Benge P.A. as soon as possible.
+If your right to a reasonable accommodation has been violated, contact the employment law attorneys at Beeman Heifner Benge P.A. as soon as possible.

 What Are Your Rights to Reasonable Accommodations in Anderson?

 A reasonable accommodation is an adjustment or modification that an employer can make to help disabled individuals perform their job or enjoy employment benefits.
 These modifications may affect the hiring process, application, work environment, or job duties.

 The reasonable accommodations that disabled individuals need to vary on a case-by-case basis depending on the nature of their work and disabilities.
 Some examples of reasonable accommodations may include:

 - Providing a sign language interpreter to a deaf job candidate during a job interview.